-The oxygen number to the bridgmanite unit formula, which should be 3 if the MgAlO2.5 content is zero.
+The oxygen number to the bridgmanite unit formula, which should be three if the MgAlO2.5 content is zero, against pressure.
 The oxygen number becomes virtually zero at pressures above 40 GPa.

 Zhaodong Liu, Takayuki Ishii, Tomoo Katsura (2017) Rapid decrease of MgAlO2.5 component in bridgmanite with pressure.
 Geochemical Perspective Letters 5, 12–18. doi: 10.7185/geochemlet.1739